Institutional Review Board

 The Institutional Review Board is responsible for critical oversight functions to approve research conducted on human subjects that are 'scientific,' 'ethical,' and 'regulatory.'

-On 5 Sept 2012, the Department of Health and Human Services and the Food & Drug Administration approved Bethel University’s Institutional Review Board (IRB) and its membership.
+In Sept 2012, the Department of Health and Human Services and the Food & Drug Administration approved Bethel University's Institutional Review Board (IRB) and the IRB Members.

-IRBs are responsible for critical oversight functions for research conducted on human subjects that are 'scientific', 'ethical', and 'regulatory'.
-The IRB may only approve research for which there is a bona fide informed consent process for participants, for which the risks to subjects are balanced by potential benefits to society, and for which the selection of subjects presents a fair or just distribution of risks and benefits to eligible participants.
+The IRB may only approve research for which there is a bona fide informed consent process for participants, for which potential benefits to society balance the risks to subjects, and for which the selection of subjects presents a fair or just distribution of risks and benefits to eligible participants.

 All research at Bethel University involving humans must be approved by Bethel University’s IRB in addition to approval by one’s program Director or Chair and the appropriate Dean or Vice-President.

 The creation of this IRB allows Bethel University to be eligible for millions of dollars of research money and represents a large step in the advancement of the University, the Community, and all those who may have their lives improved through better medical care and education.